Biologically, Species Appropriate, Real and Raw Food for Cats and Dogs

 Finally, working with frozen food is easier for you as the pet parent, guardian and / or slave.
 This is especially true if you are fooding your fur kids in accordance with biologically species appropriate food diets.
 Rather than planning out meals full of fresh meat, you can just food your fur kids a portion of frozen dog food.
 All you need to do is defrost or thaw it, and your dog’s or cat’s dinner is ready to eat, paw-licious!

-What Does the Typical Raw Food Diet for Cats and Dogs Consist of?
+What Does the Typical Raw and Real Food Diet for Cats and Dogs Consist of?

 The typical diet is 60% base product, either chicken wings, beef, chicken breasts, turkey, game, rabbit, duck or ostrich, typically 10% organ meat (which may or may not include liver), 25% vegetables and 5% fruit.
 These ingredients are minced together and then small amounts of fresh herbs added depending on the manufacturer.
 The fruits and vegetables are a variety of suitable, fresh and in-season mix which provides important fiber, vitamins and trace elements.

-Why do Vets Say Raw Food Diets for Cats and Dogs are not Balanced?
+Why do Vets Say Raw and Real Food Diets for Cats and Dogs are not Balanced?

 In our opinion, this myth has been perpetuated by McKibble and McCan to discourage pet parents from fooding real food.
 It is true that just feeding a juicy steak wont provide all the nutrients needed to thrive, but this is not what we provide and advocate.
 Fooding real food requires a variety of proteins and meals to provide all the vitamins and minerals needed for optimum nutrition.
 Meals can also be formulated using real food to meet the minimum requirements defined through the National Research Councils (NRC) nutritional profiles for canine and feline all life stages.
 There are no nutrients in processed food that your dog (or cat) cannot get from natural, whole foods.
 What is more, the additives and fillers in commercial pet feed offer little nutritional benefit to your pet and are often used as a means of bulking feed out.
 This means that your dog may be filling up on feed that it not as nutritionally abundant as natural, raw foods.

-Why is there is no Scientific Research to Validate Raw Food Diets for Cats and Dogs?
+Why is there is no Scientific Research to Validate Raw and Real Food Diets for Cats and Dogs?

 In our opinion, this myth has been perpetuated by McKibble and McCan to discourage pet parents from fooding real food.
 It is true that few research projects involve real food.
 However, the no scientific research declaration is a standard cop-out claim that has been used to “debunk” raw diets and in the process economise the truth regarding commercial pet food and associated industry.
 But one must realise that there is no evidence, whatsoever, to prove that kibble or processed foods are good for your fur kids as well!
 So, let us make sure you are comfortable with this concept – no long-term research has been done to determine the long-term effects of feeding kibble, nor to determine if it is actually healthy for your dog, as the norm is to just assume it is healthy because it has passed a 6 month feeding trial, after which manufacturers will advertise their product as healthy, nor to determine if raw diets is better or worse than kibble, and so the list continues.
 Read the Raw Feeding Veterinary Societies position statement, WSAVA Problem 1: The Lack of Documentary Evidence of the Health Benefits of RMBDs (Article).